kevinserr/Mod3_Kevin/README.md

 GROUP BY day_of_week
 ORDER BY avg_party_size DESC
 ```
-**WHY:** Identifies peak party-size days in order to align weekend staffing and targeted marketing for families/groups
+**Purpose:** Identifies peak party-size days in order to align weekend staffing and targeted marketing for families/groups